 Practical advice from Knowledge Oral Healthcare for the cleaning of denture/s and storage

 Plaque will stick to any hard surface and will therefore adhere to dentures just as they do on natural teeth, the regular cleaning of dentures is essential to the oral and general health of denture wearers.
 It can lead to the soft tissues in the mouth, supporting the denture to become inflamed (stomatitis), or even lead to serious general health complications such as pneumonia.

 A study by Iinuma et al. in 2015 on people aged 85 or older, reported that perceived swallowing difficulties and denture wearing during sleep led to being twice as likely to suffer serious pneumonia events.

 Soaking in Mouthwash

 If a resident feels compelled to soak their denture/s in a solution overnight I would suggest a mouthwash.
 Most generic mouthwashes contain an antibacterial ingredient which will help reduce the bacterial load on the denture.
-Please note that mouthwash with Chlorhexidine will stain.

 Soaking in Denture Cleaning Solution

-STORING DENTURE TABLETS
+STORING DENTURE CLEANING PRODUCTS

 Misuse of denture cleansers have been cited as a cause of health problems, from oesophageal burning to low blood pressure or internal bleeding.